Cut organics and plastics including wood, acrylic and leather at high processing speeds.

 Stereolithography, where 3D Models are created with an extremely high level of detail and a smooth surface finish, is an excellent choice where a close approximation to the finished product is desired.

 Stereolithography (SLA) typically uses a low power UV laser to selectively harden a photosensitive epoxy polymer in a bath to form a part.
 Key benefits of SLA are high accuracy and smooth surface finish of parts.
-Extreme finish detail capability can be reached with a wide range of materials.
-SLA is used in various industries like Automotive, Aerospace, Consumer Products, Packaging, Electronics, Architecture, Medical and Government Research.

 The selective laser sintering process is ideal for parts that need to be durable, functional and withstand high heat and chemicals.